Nugget of cannabis flower in front of three empty flower jars

 We get plenty of questions about this number–specifically how it relates to THC.
 In this guide, we’ll explain:

-• TAC and The Entourage Effect
+• Impact of TAC on the Entourage Effect

 • Frequently Asked Questions